These painted glass canisters with pretty snowflakes are a fun and easy Christmas craft idea. Fill with holiday treats too keep or give away!

 If you’ve never tried silkscreening (on fabric or glass), you must give it a try- so rewarding!

-And now for my favorite part of the series…
+And now for my favourite part of the series…